If you fail a GED® test, you can retake that subtest as many times as needed to earn your GED diploma.

 As said before, on each GED subtest, you must attain a scaled score of no less than 145 out of 200 to pass that module.
 It is not so simple to translate that to the number of questions that you have to answer correctly.

 Roughly speaking, it will translate to that you’ll need to have over 60-65% of correct answers, but to give an answer isn’t quite that simple.
+So it might help if you would take what you feel is the easiest GED subtest first.
+This way, you’ll get used to the testing format, and your confidence may get a boost.

 First of all, the number of questions that you’ll see on a subtest may vary from test to test.
 If you take the GED Social Studies test, for example, one day you’ll have to answer 36 questions while on another day, the number of questions could be 38.
 What will not change, though, is the number of points that can be earned on each GED subtest.